Home Compare GWRE vs WDAY

 Guidewire Software vs Workday: Which Stock Looks Stronger in 2026?

-Workday holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Guidewire Software still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Workday carrying a narrow edge on valuation.
+Guidewire Software still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.